-PHIL 6 INTRODUCTION TO THE BIBLE 3 Units Lecture: 3 hours Also available online
+PHIL 6 INTRODUCTION TO THE BIBLE

 A preparation for informed study of the Bible.
 Contemporary interpretive stances, history, methods, and major themes will be examined.
 Significant portions of the Bible will be studied in the process.
 May be taken as Religious Studies 1 - credit granted for one course only.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis and Gen Ed Applicable.
 UC/CSU